niteshseram/brackets/Health-Data.md

-This wiki Page has been moved here.
-[Project Health Data](https://github.com/adobe/brackets/wiki/Project-Health-Data).
+This wiki page has been moved to a new location, [click here.](https://github.com/adobe/brackets/wiki/Project-Health-Data).